twilight-rs/permission-calculator/README.md

 # Features

-The `log` dependency is optional and can be disabled if you don't want logging.
+The `tracing` dependency is optional and can be disabled if you don't want logging.
 To do this, use this in your `Cargo.toml`:

 ```toml